-- 4A.-(1) In these Regulations, "the Governor" means, in relation to the Territory, the person holding or acting in the office of Governor of the Territory, or, if there is no such office, the officer for the time being administering the Territory. - (2) The Governor may, to such extent and subject to such restrictions and conditions as the Governor thinks proper, delegate or authorise the delegation of any of the Governor's powers under these Regulations to any person, or class or description of persons, and any references in these Regulations to the Governor are to be construed accordingly. - (3) In the exercise of any power conferred on the Governor by these Regulations, the Governor is to act in their discretion." - 6.
-In regulation 14 (definitions (Trade))- - (a) for paragraph (1) substitute- - "(1) For the purposes of this Part- - (a) "export" means export from the Territory, and - (b) goods transported out of the Territory by aircraft or ship as stores within the meaning of CEMA (see section 1(1) and (4) of that Act) are to be regarded as exported. - (1A) Paragraph 36 of Schedule 1 to the Act (trade sanctions) applies for the purpose of interpreting expressions in this Part."; - (b) for paragraph (2) substitute- - "(2) In this Part, any reference to the Territory includes a reference to the territorial sea of the Territory." - 7.
-In regulation 15 (export of military goods), at the end insert- - "(3) A person who contravenes the prohibition in paragraph (1) commits an offence, but it is a defence for a person charged with the offence of contravening paragraph (1) ("P") to show that P did not know and had no reasonable cause to suspect that the export was to, or for the benefit of, a designated person." - 8.
-In regulation 16 (supply and delivery of military goods), in paragraph (4) for "United Kingdom or the Isle of Man" substitute "Territory". - 9.
-In regulation 21 (brokering services: non-UK activity relating to military goods and military technology)- - (a) in the heading, for "non-UK" substitute "non-Territory"; - (b) in paragraph (1), for "non-UK country", in each place it occurs, substitute "non-Territory country"; - (c) for paragraph (4) substitute- - "(4) In this regulation, "non-Territory country" means a country that is not the Territory."
+- 5A.-(1) The Governor must- - (a) publish a list of designated persons, and - (b) keep the list up to date. - (2) The Governor may publish the list under paragraph (1) in any form the Governor considers appropriate, including by means of a website. - (3) For the purpose of this regulation, "designated person" means- - (a) a person who is a designated person for the purposes of regulations 8 to 12 (asset-freeze etc.) (as they have effect in the United Kingdom) by reason of regulation 5(1) (designation of persons named under UN Security Council Resolutions) (as it has effect in the United Kingdom), and - (b) a person who is a designated person for the purposes of regulations 15 to 22 (trade) (as they have effect in the United Kingdom) by reason of regulation 5(2) (as it has effect in the United Kingdom)." - 7.
+In regulation 14 (interpretation of expressions used in this Part)- - (a) for paragraph (1) substitute- - "(1) For the purposes of this Part- - (a) "export" means export from the Territory, and - (b) goods transported out of the Territory by aircraft or ship as stores within the meaning of CEMA (see section 1(1) and (4) of that Act) are to be regarded as exported. - (1A) Paragraph 36 of Schedule 1 to the Act (trade sanctions) applies for the purpose of interpreting expressions in this Part." - (b) for paragraph (2) substitute-

-- 10. In regulation 22 (enabling or facilitating conduct of armed hostilities)- - (a) in paragraph (1)(c), for "non-UK country" substitute "non-Territory country"; - (b) in paragraph (4), for the definition of "non-UK country" substitute- - ""non-Territory country" means a country that is not the Territory;". - 11.
-In regulation 27 (finance: exceptions from prohibitions)- - (a) omit paragraph (6); - (b) in paragraph (8), for the definition of "relevant institution" substitute-

-""relevant institution", in relation to the Territory, means a person domiciled in the Territory who would satisfy the threshold conditions for permission under Part 4A of the Financial Services and Markets Act 2000(11) if it had its registered office (or if it does not have one, its head office) in the United Kingdom.";

-- (c) omit paragraph (9). - 12.
-For regulation 27A (exception for authorised conduct in a relevant country) substitute-
+- "(2) In this Part, any reference to the Territory includes a reference to the territorial sea of the Territory." - 8.
+In regulation 15 (export of military goods), at the end insert- - "(3) A person who contravenes the prohibition in paragraph (1) commits an offence, but it is a defence for a person charged with the offence of contravening paragraph (1) ("P") to show that P did not know and had no reasonable cause to suspect that the export was to, or for the benefit of, a designated person." - 9.
+In regulation 16 (supply and delivery of military goods), in paragraph (4) for "United Kingdom or the Isle of Man" substitute "Territory". - 10.
+In regulation 21 (brokering services: non-UK activity relating to military goods and military technology)- - (a) in the heading, for "non-UK" substitute "non-Territory"; - (b) in paragraph (1), for "non-UK country", in each place it occurs, substitute "non-Territory country"; - (c) for paragraph (4) substitute- - "(4) In this regulation, "non-Territory country" means a country that is not the Territory." - 11.
+In regulation 22 (enabling or facilitating the conduct of armed hostilities)- - (a) in paragraph (1)(d), for "non-UK country" substitute "non-Territory country"; - (b) in paragraph (4), for the definition of "non-UK country" substitute- ""non-Territory country" means a country that is not the Territory." - 12.
+In regulation 25 (finance: exceptions from prohibitions)- - (a) omit paragraph (6); - (b) in paragraph (7), for the definition of "relevant institution" substitute- - ""relevant institution", in relation to the Territory, means a person domiciled in the Territory who would satisfy the threshold conditions for permission under Part 4A of the Financial Services and Markets Act 2000(8) if it had its registered office (or if it does not have one, its head office) in the United Kingdom."; - (c) omit paragraph (8). - 13.
+For regulation 27 (exception for authorised conduct in a relevant country) substitute-